| East L.A.

 had come across my website in search of an autographed photo

-how it all ties together).
-I wrote him back saying that
+(Amazing how it all ties together).
+I wrote him back

-two of the original members had passed away and I'd lost track
+saying that two of the original members had passed away and

-of the other two.
-I knew Chan Romero was very famous
+I'd lost track of the other two.
+I knew Chan Romero

-in Liverpool because of his song "The Hippy Hippy Shake,"
+was very famous in Liverpool because of his song "The Hippy

-which was played and/or recorded by The Beatles and many Liverpool
+Hippy Shake," which was played and/or recorded by the

 knew many of the Liverpool musicians from back in the 60s